 The puppies and their Moms live in these puppy play pens together for six weeks.
 The Moms of course are allowed to go outside for their potty chores but do not have any interest to romp up into our forest.
 It is best to mention here that we commence grooming education at 6 weeks of age.

 The puppies are introduced to warm and softened puppy chow at four weeks of age.
 It is humorous to watch these puppies discover how to lick their puppy chow.
 So many times after the pups have eaten a bit of chow, they immediately get very sleepy.
 Their tiny systems need to concentrate on processing a different food stock which takes more energy to do so – so they curl up and fall sleep, many times in their food bowl!

 At six weeks of age, the puppies receive their first set of vaccinations: Parvovirus; Distemper; Adenovirus and Parainfluenza.
-At seven weeks of age they are placed outside for their feeding and subsequent potty chores.
+Twice a day they are allowed to play together in a large play area.
+At nine weeks of age they are given their second set of vaccinations.
+At 10 weeks of age they are placed outside for their feeding and subsequent potty chores.
 We place cushions and old beds around the stairs, as the puppies don’t know how to climb up or climb down stairs – this is a technique that must be learned and by doing so they often fall, jump and tumble down the stairs.
 The cushions and pillows ensure a soft landing!

 We watch the puppies outside when they go for their potty chores and praise each and every one for such “a good job”.
 Once they understand that they get praise for doing their potty outside, they will squat and at the same time, look up at us for their habitual praise.
 (This is why when you get your puppy home, he/she will look at you when they are doing potty chores outside – eagerly awaiting for your praise).